deanna-stover/jekyll-course-site/Readme.md

 [Here are some instructions that can help with that](https://deanmalone.net/post/how-to-fork-your-own-repo-on-github/).

-Alternately, you might use [jekyll-syllabus](https://github.com/oncomouse/jekyll-syllabus), which is just the files need to generate the syllabus grid, and [my course repository](https://github.com/oncomouse/courses) to see how you can host many syllabuses in the same repository.
+Alternately, you might use [jekyll-syllabus](https://github.com/oncomouse/jekyll-syllabus), which is just the files needed to generate the syllabus grid, and [my course repository](https://github.com/oncomouse/courses) to see how you can host many syllabuses in the same repository.